ankit293/assignments/README.md

-# helpshift-assignments
+# assignments

 ## Overview

-`helpshift-assignments` is a storage space for programming assignments.
+`assignments` is a storage space for programming assignments.